 For several years, I have thought about writing a post on Botox and hair growth.
 A few sources have in the past suggested that the Botulinum toxin (which is what Botox is made from) can grow hair.

-We should also remember that there is some scientific evidence that surprising procedures such as mechanotherapy and scalp exercises can benefit hair growth; as can dermarolling and microneedling; as can the ill advised, but likely effective ligature of arteries.
+Even if you are extremely skeptical, do remember that there is some scientific evidence that surprising procedures such as mechanotherapy and scalp exercises can benefit hair growth; as can dermarolling and microneedling; as can the ill advised ligature of arteries.

 Botulinum Toxin for Hair Loss